So, you just bought a pistol…

 In these uncertain times, many who were not previously “gun people” have chosen to avail themselves of their American right to bear arms.
-If you are one of those, we commend you for taking that step.
+If you are a recent convert, we commend you for taking that step.
 However, Jeff Cooper cautioned that you are no more armed because you are wearing a pistol than you are a musician because you own a guitar.
-If you never owned a gun before, PLEASE REACH OUT TO US TO RECEIVE FREE FIREARMS SAFETY TRAINING VIA TELECONFERENCE, without having to leave your home.
+If you never owned a gun before, PLEASE REACH OUT TO US TO RECEIVE FREE FIREARMS SAFETY TRAINING.
+You can get that via teleconference in the privacy of your home, or we can bring (masked, socially distanced) safety training to you, if you are in Southern Arizona.

 Adolescent Firearms Safety